nutterb/ItCanBeShown/README.md

 more intuitive to present the chapters in alphabetical order, and so I can't guarantee the order of the chapters will remain the same forever.
 Instead, I've ommitted chapter number, and sections should be referenced as "Bernoulli Distribution 1.1," for example.
+3. Section labels need to have the same name as the section title, but with the following conditions
+    * Lower case letters
+    * Spaces replaced with a dash
+    * Special characters removed
+    * example "MLE for \mathbf{\nu}" becomes "mle-for-mathbfnu"

 ## Rendering the PDF